Derivation and History of the Doric Order

 Triglyph and Metope Distribution following contraction of the corner columns

-Centered above every column on the frieze is the triglyph, and where the corners of the entablature meet, it creats an inharmonious mismatch because it is the only place along the peripteron where the triglyph does not sit directly above the column.
-Originally the triglyphs were positioned at the ends of wooden beams, and marked a place where every column supported the beam above it.
-This arrangement may have been fine for the early prototypes, but as the temples converted to stone, the final triglyph was moved to the end loccation to form a uniform corner, although this left a disturbing excess to the metope associated with the corresponding column.
-The resulting problem is called the doric corner conflict.
-Because the metopes are somewhat flexible in their proportions, the modular space between columns (“intercolumniation”) can be adjusted by the architect.
+As noted, centered above every column is the triglyph, except where the corners of the entablature meet, creating an inharmonious mismatch where the triglyph does not sit directly above the column.
+If we assume the column supported the beam above it and the triglyphs represent the ends of those beams, this arrangement may have worked for the early prototypes, but as the temples converted to stone, the final triglyph was moved to the end location to form a uniform corner.
+This configuration left a disturbing excess to the metope between corresponding columns.
+The resulting problem is called the Doric corner conflict.
+Because the metopes are somewhat flexible in their proportions, the modular space between columns (intercolumniation) can be adjusted by the architect.
 Often the last two columns were set slightly closer together (corner contraction), to give a subtle visual strengthening to the corners.
-These stylistic maneuvers prevented the end triglyph from either being excessively large, or employ a small remnant metope at the corner in order to keep the triglyph the same size as all the others by sitting directly over the column.
-It was a refinement that had several derivations, the ones in the western colonies going so far as to use a double contraction of the end columns to even further reduce the metope exaggeration.
+These stylistic maneuvers prevented the end triglyph from being excessively large.
+The remnant metope adjacent to the end triglyph at the corner was a refinement that had several derivations, the ones in the western colonies going so far as to use a double contraction of the end columns which further reduced the metope exaggeration.